mahmoudjobeel1/ProjectEuler-Solutions/README.md

 # ProjectEuler-Solutions
-Java solutions for some ProjectEuler Problems
+Java solutions for some ProjectEuler problems // Some hints and how to solve some problems